benbalter/Twitter-Mentions-as-Comments/readme.txt

 **Questions?
 Comments?
 Feature Requests?** Any feedback you can provide in the comments section of the [Twitter Mentions as Comments Plugin Page](http://ben.balter.com/2010/11/29/twitter-mentions-as-comments/) to improve the plugin is greatly appreciated.

+*Enjoy using Twitter Mentions as Comments?
+Feel free to [make a small donation](http://ben.balter.com/donate/) to support the software’s continued development.*

 == Installation ==

 1. Download and install the plugin